-The BCSC requires a working proposal and title that are updated annually (if needed) to reflect the main study hypotheses and objective.
-The working proposal is a current version of the approved proposal with any updates to items such as inclusion/exclusion criteria or the writing group.
+The BCSC requires a working proposal and title that are updated every 6-12 months to reflect the main study hypotheses and objective of the analyses.
+The working proposal is a current version of the approved proposal with any updates to items such as inclusion/exclusion criteria or writing group.